 If that sounds interesting to you, try it out or see the other frequently asked questions below.

 And rightfully so.
 All good security begins with healthy skepticism of all involved components.

 Password Pusher exists as a better alternative to emailing passwords.
 It avoids having passwords exist in email archives in perpetuity.
 It does not exist as a end-all security solution.

 Password Pusher is opensource so the source can be publicly reviewed and can alternatively be run internally in your organization.

 Passwords are unequivocally deleted from the database once they expire.
 Additionally, random URL tokens are generated on the fly and passwords are posted without context for their use.

 A note for those with an interest in extreme security: there is no way I can reliably prove that the opensource code is the same that runs on pwpush.com (this is true for all sites in reality).
 The only thing I can provide in this respect is my public reputation on Github, LinkedIn, Twitter and my blog.
 If this is a concern for you, feel free to review the code, post any questions that you may have and consider running it internally at your organization instead.

 Absolutely.
 Password Pusher has a number of applications and command line utilities (CLI) that interface with pwpush.com or privately run instances.
 Push passwords from the CLI, Slack, Alfred App and more.

-See our Tools & Applications page for more details.
+See our Tools and Applications page for more details.

 Yes.
-Using the previously mentioned tools, many users & organizations integrate Password Pusher into their security policies and processes.
+Using the previously mentioned tools, many users and organizations integrate Password Pusher into their security policies and processes.